outpaddling/Coding-Standards/README.md

 code without fully testing the changes.
 This way if there is a bug, you'll be able to find it easily.

-2. Prepare a test script and simple test data for each library and executable as soon as it has functionality to test, so that it will be easy to test frequently.
+2. You can facilitate this by investing a very small amount of time preparing a test script and a small sample input that triggers all program features and can be processed in seconds or minutes.

 ## Simplicity is the ultimate sophistication